ArmaanAmeen/RobloxStudioAssetTracker/README.md

 - Not Started

 ## How to Run
+1. Ensure that Java JDK is installed on your computer

+2. Save the program as a folder

-Open a terminal in the project folder and run:
+3. Open a terminal

+4. Navigate to the folder containing the project folder

-javac -d out main/*.java
+5. Compile the program by typing: javac -d out main/*.java

-java -cp out main
+6. Run the program by typing: java -cp out main

+7. Program application should be running

 ## Use Cases